coatyio/coaty-js/docs/man/communication-protocol.md

 When subscribing to a Call event, the Event topic level **must** include the operation name field: `Call:<operationname>`.

-When subscribing to Associate events which are published by an IO router, the Associated User ID level should also be filtered (the readable topic option does *not* apply for topic filters):
+When subscribing to Associate events which are published by an IO router, the Associated User ID level must also be filtered:

 ```
 /coaty/+/Associate/<Associated User ID>/+/+/
 ```

-For IoValue events the topic name must *not* contain any wildcard tokens on topic levels, since both IO source and IO actor use this topic; the IO actor subscribes on it and the IO source publishes on it.
+For IoValue events the topic name *must not* contain any wildcard tokens on topic levels, since both IO source and IO actor use this topic; the IO actor subscribes on it and the IO source publishes on it.

 ## Topic Payloads